2012 National League Wild Card Game: Line score

-In the bottom of the ninth inning, batting against Cardinals closer Jason Motte, Chipper Jones reached first base on an infield single in his final Major League at-bat.
+Following the controversial play, Cardinals closer Jason Motte entered the game and walked the next batter to load the bases, but then struck out Michael Bourn to end the inning without allowing the Braves to score.
+With two outs and nobody on base in the bottom of the ninth inning, Chipper Jones extended the game with an infield single in his final Major League at-bat.
 Freddie Freeman hit a ground rule double, bringing Dan Uggla to bat as the potential tying run.
 Motte retired Uggla with a groundout to record the save, then both teams rushed off the field after fans resumed throwing debris.